Rebecca MacKinnon: Early life and education

 MacKinnon was born in Berkeley, California.
-When she was three years old, MacKinnon's family moved to Tempe, Arizona, where her father Stephen R. MacKinnon took a job as Professor of Chinese History at Arizona State University.
+When she was three years old, MacKinnon's family moved to Tempe, Arizona, where her father, Stephen R. MacKinnon, had taken a job as Professor of Chinese History at Arizona State University.
 Her parents' academic research careers led her to pass most of her primary school years in Delhi, India, Hong Kong, and Beijing, China, before moving back to Arizona for middle and high school.
 She graduated from Tempe High in 1987.

 She graduated magna cum laude from Harvard University in 1991 with a B.A. in Government.
 After graduating, she served as a Fulbright scholar in Taiwan, where she also worked as a Newsweek stringer.

 Career

 CNN

 MacKinnon joined CNN in 1992 as Beijing Bureau Assistant and moved up to Producer/Correspondent by 1997 and Bureau Chief by 1998.
 In 2001 she became Tokyo Bureau Chief.
 During her time with CNN, she interviewed notable leaders including Junichiro Koizumi, Dalai Lama, Pervez Musharraf, and Mohammad Khatami.